chuanqisun/htmaa-2025/src/posts/week-08/index.md

 This week is built on top of boards made in [week 6](../week-06/index.md).
 I planned to add speech recognition to the hand-held device with wireless data streaming to my computer for generative AI interaction.

+There is [a similar project](https://fab.cba.mit.edu/classes/863.15/section.Harvard/people/Garber/finalproject.html) for a wireless microphone from a previous year.
+The project documentation seemed incomplete but it confirmed my intuition that separating the microphone PCB from the main board would give me the freedom to design the case more ergonomically.

 ### Networking Test with Sine Wave

 I started with Phil Schatzmann's examples in the [Arduino Audio Tools library](https://github.com/pschatzmann/arduino-audio-tools).
 My first goal was to stream a basic sine wave over WiFi.
 I took Phil's sample code as is and confirmed that sound was working over WiFi.
 During testing, I found that the antenna seems necessary for a stable connection.
 I had success in previous tests without using an antenna, but for some reason, the antenna became necessary in this setup.